jheyman/blog/pages/PhotoFrameWidget/index.md

 ##### getRandomImagePath

-The purpose of this script is to randomly pick one image present somewhere under a specified base directory, and return its full path, its size, and the image orientation from the EXIF data.<br><br>
+The purpose of this script is to randomly pick one image present somewhere under a specified base directory, and return its full path, its size, and the image orientation from the EXIF data.<br>

 **Notes**: